ZSentry does not change your devices or apps, and yet improves their utility,

 will likely need to be compatible with Internet standards and,

 therefore, with ZSentry.

 Q11.
-Is there documentation by the government that ZSentry is
+Is there official documentation that ZSentry is HIPAA compliant?

-by the US Government to provide a HIPAA-compliant EMR (Electronic
+by ONC/CHPL to provide a HIPAA-compliant EMR (Electronic

 Medical Records) solution (CHPL Product Number: IG-2482-11-0040),